5 brands thriving with Gen Z: what they're doing right

 Content preferences

-Gen Z favors content that feels authentic and participatory.
-Highly produced ads are often skipped in favor of unfiltered product reviews, “day in the life” vlogs, and brand storytelling with a personal touch.
-A 2024 report from HubSpot found that 61% of Gen Z prefers brands that collaborate with creators who reflect real-life experiences, rather than celebrities.
+Gen Z wants participation, not perfection.
+They favor unfiltered product reviews, “day in the life” creator content, and behind-the-scenes storytelling.
+A 2024 report from HubSpot found that 61% of Gen Z prefers brands that collaborate with relatable creators over celebrities.

 Popular content formats in 2025: